Understanding baby cues, in particular your newborn’s cues or signals is something that should just come naturally, right?

 The cries that follow: Cries will start out low and slow and gradually build in intensity until it becomes a full-blown and ear-deafening cry.
 If baby is still not removed from excess stimulation and/or allowed to sleep, baby will become inconsolable…

-Inconsolable crying – “I’m unable to cope now…”
+Overtired newborns react with inconsolable crying – “I’m unable to cope now…”

 Baby is now in a high state of stress.
 This fight-or-flight response helps baby cope with the overtiredness and overstimulation, specifically by helping her stay awake.